Cuando Te Besé: Music video

 The video was directed by Paloma Valencia and produced by 36 Grados.
-The plot takes place in a car parking lot, where there is a meeting of friends with music and drinks, in which Becky G and Londra connect from the beginning with their looks that leads to an approach at first distant, but full of tension and at the time of their approach the two are separated immediately when the police patrol car is presented to the place.
+The plot takes place in a car parking lot, where there is a meeting of friends with music and drinks, in which Gomez and Londra connect from the beginning, with looks that lead to an approach, at first distant, but full of tension, and at the time of their approach the two are separated immediately when a police car appears at the site.

 Live performances

 Gomez performed the song at the Coachella Valley Music and Arts Festival on April 14 and 21, 2023.